xcart/xcart-docs/_pages/kb_en/modules/special_offers/buy_x_get_y/add_a_new_offer.md

 **Description and Promotions**

 This section defines how your customers will see the offer in the store.

+* **Title**: The offer title as it will appear to your customers.

+* **Description**: The detailed desription of the offer.

+* **Image**: The image associated with the offer.

+* **Short promo text**: The short offer description.

+The latter three settings are optional.

+Also, in this section you can specify the locations in which the offer image and short description will be shown (home page, category pages and Special Offers page).
+If you want to exclude any of the locations, turn them off.